 Construction Fraud 2

-In his second article on fraud in the construction sector, George McKillop of Haymarket Risk Management Ltd draws on his extensive investigations experience to run up some red flags and propose defence measures
+In its second article on fraud in the construction sector, Haymarket Risk Management Ltd highlights red flags and proposes defensive measures

-Versions of these articles appeared in the RICS journal in November/December 2009 and February/March 2010 and on Fraud Intelligence.
+Versions of these articles previously appeared in the RICS journal and on Fraud Intelligence.

 In recent years, there has been an upsurge in construction companies defrauded by their own staff.
 In these cases, the companies may be the primary victim but their clients can often end up footing the bill if appropriate controls and cross-checks are not in place.
 It is impossible to publish a statistic on the amount of such fraud when so much of it must go undiscovered, but we do know the types of fraud that regularly crop up; these include: